3mm2ry/project-2-Car-Marketplace/README.md

 - As a user, I want to view all available cars so that I can find a car to buy.
 - As a user, I want to view the details of a car so that I can learn more about it.
 - As a user, I want to add a car listing so that I can sell my car.
+- As a user, I want to upload an image of my car so that buyers can see it.
 - As a user, I want to edit my car listing so that I can update its information.
 - As a user, I want to delete my car listing so that I can remove a car I am no longer selling.